Bank Revenue Net Income EPS vs. Estimate

 Wells Fargo $21.4B $5.3B Beat (NII Miss)

-Ally Financial Reports late April Updating
+Ally Financial Reports April 17 Updating

 Theme 1: Deposit Stability — Customers Are Staying

 The rate-chasing era of 2023–2024 appears to be stabilizing.
 JPMorgan reported average deposits of $2.6 trillion, up 7% year over year.
-Wells Fargo grew average deposits 6% year over year, while also reducing average deposit costs by 15 basis points from a year ago.
-Citigroup's average deposits grew 11% versus the prior year, driven by growth in Services.
+Wells Fargo grew average deposits 6% year over year while reducing average deposit costs by 15 basis points from a year ago.
+Citigroup’s average deposits grew 11% versus the prior year, driven by growth in Services.

 Theme 2: Net Interest Margin — A Tale of Two Banks